May 13-15, 2021; Lobby Day May 18th

 As usual, the Summit was followed by our annual Lobby Day on May 18.
 About 200 meetings were held through video conferencing and phone calls, with members and staff and advocates reported many successful conversations with their representatives.
 It is NBCC’s mission to ensure that, even as these challenging times continue, the needs of breast cancer patients and survivors remain high on the policy agenda.

-You could view the program from the 2021 NBCC Summit here.
+You can view the program from the 2021 NBCC Summit here.

 Thank you again to everyone who joined us for the Summit.
 Your excitement and involvement made this event a success and we look forward to seeing you all again – in person! – next spring, April 30-May 2, 2022, followed by Lobby Day on May 3, 2022.